Commercial Launch Vehicle Developers

 Axiom was founded by Michael Suffredini and Dr. Kam Ghaffarian in 2016.
 Axiom's headquarters is in Houston, Texas.
 Michael Suffredini was NASA's International Space Station Program Manager from 2005 to 2015 and Kam Ghaffarian founded the government contract company, Stinger Ghaffarian Technologies, Inc. Their experience in the space development environment is matched by the experience of the employees they have enlisted to make a commercial space station work.

 In January 2021, Axiom announced the first human crew to travel to the International Space Station to begin setting up the Axiom space station.
-The mission, called Ax-1, and scheduled for launch in January 2022.
+The mission, called Ax-1, and was launched on April 8, 2022 and returned to Earth on April 25, 2022.
+Their 17-day mission was longer than expected due to weather.

 - - Read more about the Axiom Space Station on Astra's ISS Commercialization page